-Chris is responsible for the oversight of the Office of Student Conduct and Academic Integrity.
-He came to Marymount University in 2010 with experience in student conduct and housing.
-Chris has presented nationally on working with college men in conduct systems and the investigation and adjudication of Title IX cases.
+Mr. Fiorello is responsible for the oversight of the Office of Student Conduct and Academic Integrity.
+He came to Marymount University in 2010 with experience in student conduct, housing, student activities, and orientation.
+Mr. Fiorello has shared his experience and expertise on the student conduct practice, college men and masculinities, and residential education through conference presentations, webinars, and most recently, serving as a faculty member at the 2018 Association of Student Conduct Administration’s (ASCA) Donald D. Gehring Academy in the Director’s and Asprining Director’s Track.
 He holds a Bachelor of Fine Arts degree from Savannah College of Art and Design and a Master of Science degree from Florida State University.
-Chris is currently a doctoral student at George Mason University.
+Chris is a current doctoral candidate at George Mason University.

 Academic Integrity Coordinator

 Dr. Schroeder serves as the Academic Integrity Coordinator.
 In this role, he is responsible for the day-to-day management of the academic integrity process.
 After a career in government and the defense industry spanning more than 35 years, he joined Marymount University as an adjunct professor, teaching Comparative Politics and American Government.
 He is also an adjunct professor teaching graduate-level courses in national security and international organizations at the Institute of World Politics.
 He received his Bachelor of Arts degree in Political Science from the University of Oregon, and a Master of Arts degree in Political Science from Portland State University.
 Dr. Schroeder also received his A.M. and Ph.D. in International Relations from the University of Southern California.